Welcome to St Giles Catholic Church, Cheadle

 St Giles is open every day from 8am until around 4pm.
 On Saturdays, we do not close till after Evening Mass.
 You are welcome at any time, though we would kindly request that you do not visit to take a look around the church during the liturgy and other times of public prayer.

 Groups are welcome to visit, although it is better to ring in advance.
 We can offer a guided tour of the church at a small cost and refreshments can also be made available during these tours.
-Arrangements can be made via the parish office, on 01538 753130 or direct with Mr John Smith on 01538 722464.
+Arrangements can be made via the parish office, on 01538 753130, direct with Mr John Smith on 01538 722464 or through the Cheadle Discovery Centre.

 This money is part of a wider funding package of £22.9million to 401 historic places of worship across the UK.
 The fund was launched by the Chancellor in his Autumn Statement in December 2014 and the funding package has now seen a total of 903 places of worship across the UK receive a share of £55million.'